 Ad targeting by content page and website categoryEach website has a different content layout and structure.
 However, they all share the same goal.
 That is displaying the most effective and profitable ads.
 Visitors see offers that are most relevant and optimized for them.
 Advertisers are happier because their ads are viewed by the most desirable audience.
 Website owners earn more from the premium inventory.
 That is why having more control over your ad inventory is critical.
-The ability to control which ad displays on which page, section, or category, can maximum revenue.
+The ability to control which ad displays on which page, section, or category, can maximize revenue.

 In this example, we have a website that lists and rates thousands of ski resorts around the world.
 There are country-level pages, state-level pages, individual ski resort pages and one world-map page.
 Some sample page URLs: